 Pica is craving or eating things that are not food, and is classified as an eating disorder.

-Pica is not harmful but it is important to determine the underlying causes of why it is happening to make sure your pregnancy is healthy.
-If you think you are having symptoms of pica, talk to your doctor so that you can get further guidance.
+Pica is not harmful but it is important to determine the underlying cause to make sure you’re getting all the nutrients you need.
+If you think you might be experiencing symptoms of pica, talk to your doctor to get further guidance.

 Craving the smell of rubbing alcohol falls loosely under this category because rubbing alcohol is not food and is not made for human consumption.
-Craving for this particular smell is safe, and it’s okay to give in once in a while, just make sure that you are not doing it often which can make you dizzy or lightheaded.
+Craving for this particular smell is safe, and smelling rubbing alcohol during pregnancy isn’t harmful in small doses.
+However, be sure to limit your exposure to rubbing alcohol and other chemicals.

 What is desiderosmia during pregnancy?